fork-the-planet/ml-acn-embed/doc/setup.md

 This results in about 200,000 words, 206,093 prons, and 176,921 unique prons in `$MISC/testing-lexicon.txt`.

-Get a sanitized list of all words in the LibriHeavy dataset, for use in experiments:
+Get a sanitized list of all words in the Libriheavy dataset, for use in experiments:

 ```commandline
 $ACN/setup/get_words_from_tran.py --sanitize \